Texas Deer Hunters: Cartel Gunmen Abducted Us After Shootout

 But they said that as soon as they obeyed a command to get down on the ground, the Mexicans threw their guns over their shoulders.

-The Texans said their captors took their rifles and their cell phones.
+The Texans said their captors took their rifles and their cellphones.
 But that was just a precaution.
-What they really wanted was Chapman’s pick-up along, along with William’s pick-up, which they had left back at the ranch house.
+What they really wanted was Chapman’s pick-up along with Williams’ pick-up, which they had left back at the ranch house.

 “They were walking,” Chapman later said.
 “They were lost.”